-- a.
-Up to and including FL 290-1,000 feet. - b.
-Above FL 290-2,000 feet, except: - 1.
-In oceanic airspace, above FL 450 between a supersonic and any other aircraft 4,000 feet. - 2.
-Above FL 600 between military aircraft-5,000 feet. - 3.
-In airspace designated for reduced vertical separation minima (RVSM) or RVSM transition-1,000 feet between approved aircraft.
+a.
+Up to and including FL 290- 1,000 feet.

+b.
+Above FL 290- 2,000 feet, except:

+1. In oceanic airspace, above FL 450 between a supersonic and any other aircraft- 4,000 feet.

+2. Above FL 600 between military aircraft- 5,000 feet.

+3. Apply 1,000 feet between approved aircraft if:

+(a) Operating within airspace and altitude(s) designated for reduced vertical separation minimum (RVSM) or,

+(b) Operating within RVSM transition airspace and designated altitude(s) if en route to/from RVSM designated airspace.

 Oceanic separation procedures are supplemented in Chapter 8; Section 7, Section 8, Section 9, and Section 10.
+RVSM and RVSM transition airspace is designated in ICAO Regional Supplementary Document, Doc.
+7030.4, and via International NOTAM.